adamstol/WTIOWordle-Bot/README.md

 If your guessed letter is in the answer but not in the correct position the box will be yellow If your guessed letter is not in the answer then the box will be white

+If you'd like to test out the bot you can join my bot testing discord server (Note: the bot will likely be down since I'm hosting it on my computer so let me know if you'd like to test it) https://discord.gg/bQxnykzkDM

 Commands:

 -Wordle